 Assuming you are coming from the A1, drive through Duddo and you will see a sign for 'Stone Circle' on the right by a village green.
 Take this road and after about 250 yards you will see a gateway on your right.
 You can park on the grass verge here.

-Click here to see an OS routemap of the walk.
+Click here to see a routemap of the walk.
 This opens in a new tab.

 The walk is easy.
 Go through the gateway and follow the farm track past the first field.
 After a couple of hundred yards you will see the stone circle on a hill ahead, like a crown of broken teeth.
 Now take a less well defined track by the next field, then finally a track through the middle of a field to get to the top of a small hill.

 The sun was trying the break through the clouds as we walked by the fields, but as we arrived at the circle on a typically changeable Northumbrian summer day, it started to rain heavily.
 We checked out the stones and the view.
 I could just about make out the Eildon Hills at Melrose through the driving rain.
 We walked a short way west to a notice board by a fence that described the circle, then came back to the stones again and decided enough was enough.
 About 100 yards down the hill, the rain suddenly stopped and all was dry again.
 Maybe the old Gods were telling us that we were not welcome.